UniMath/agda-unimath/src/foundation/multivariable-inputs-set-quotients.lagda.md

-# Multivariable inputs are set quotients of finite sequences
+# Multivariable inputs of set quotients are set quotients of finite sequences

 ```agda
 {-# OPTIONS --lossy-unification #-}